 To add the PPA to your Software Sources first open a new Terminal window and paste the following commands, entering your password where prompted:

 sudo apt-get update && sudo apt-get install plank

-After installation is done, open the ‘Plank’ app from the Unity Dash (or equivalent App Menu in the desktop environment you’re using) and you’re away.
+After installation is done, open the ‘Plank’ app from the Unity Dash (or an equivalent App Menu in the desktop environment you’re using) and you’re away!

-To access preferences right click on the ‘Plank’ icon on the far left-hand side.
+To open Plank preferences you need to right click on the ‘Plank’ icon on the far left-hand side of the dock.

 Show us your setups!